walkerlj0/Selenium_Course_Example_Code/content/chapters/1-upload-a-file.md

 ## Outro

 This approach will work across all browsers.
-But if you want to use it with a remote instance (e.g., a Selenium Grid or Sauce Labs), then you'll want to have a look at [`FileDetector`](https://github.com/SeleniumHQ/selenium/blob/ab1e647d0fc8fc39e6b00ae94321ab228b6728f2/java/client/src/org/openqa/selenium/remote/FileDetector.java).
+But if you want to use it with a remote instance (e.g., a Selenium Grid or Sauce Labs), then you'll want to have a look at [`setFileDetector`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/remote/RemoteWebDriver.html#setFileDetector-org.openqa.selenium.remote.FileDetector-).
 You can see a write-up on it from Sauce Labs [here](https://saucelabs.com/resources/articles/selenium-file-upload).

-A huge thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip!

 Happy Testing!